 I collapsed in a heap at the car nearly 11 hours later, overjoyed that I could finally stop moving!
 I waited about 45 minutes for dad, Diana, and Herman, who looked similarly exhausted.
 We hugged and congratulated each other but as excited as we were to have finished this epic challenge, we were too tired to go out and have a proper celebration!

 A very big thanks to A16 for putting together a great challenge and for providing such an unexpected prize pack.
-And thanks as well to SoCal Hiker, who really got me started on this whole crazy idea.
 I’m forever grateful for my amazing dad and Diana and their friend Herman, who joins us on most of these silly adventures.

 After summiting Dragon’s Head I waited a few minutes on the trail for my folks and though I pretty much hate myself on video (can I possibly say ‘man’ enough times?!), I felt compelled to capture the moment somehow, so here’s my silly soliloquy on our 3 Peak Challenge weekend.

 Now the big question is, what in the world are we going to do next year!?